Limonada con chia (limeade with chia)

 Instructions

 • Dissolve the sugar in the water.
-Add lemon juice, mix.
+Add lime juice, mix.
 Test and adjust if necessary.

 • Add the chia seeds, mix and serve.